Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 - Credit Mix — 10%

-Each of these five factors encompass multiple bits of data.
-The Length of Credit History factor, for instance, looks at both the overall age of your credit history as well as the average age of all of your credit accounts.
+Each of these five factors encompasses multiple bits of data.
+The Length of Credit History factor, for instance, looks at both the overall age of your credit history and the average age of all of your credit accounts.

 Similarly, your Amounts Owed category looks at how much debt you have, the types of debt you carry, and how much debt you could have based on your available credit lines.
 This category is where your credit limits come into play.